 To combat the lack of fair reimbursement from dental insurance companies, several scenarios have emerged inside the dental industry.
 First we have corporate dental offices that are in network with almost every insurance company.
 Their strategy for making money in order to offset lower fees is an increase in volume.
 In this scenario the standard of care is compromised with an increase in the volume of patient flow.
 For private practice dentists increasing volume is near impossible.
 What is their solution?
 Cut costs!
 So they find themselves having to use cheaper and lower quality labs and materials in order to maximize profit.

 At Allen Family Dentistry we have been “in network” with three of the major dental insurance companies from the beginning.
 We too have had to look at ways to cut cost in order to offset the antiquated fee schedule.
 The results though were not the type of dentistry we believe in, support or want to be apart of.
 We hold ourselves to a high standard of care that ensures we treat our patients like family.
 Cutting corners is not how we want to treat our family!
 We want our family to have the best!
-The best materials, the best technology, the best experience, the best care!
+The best materials, the best technology, the best experience, the best care from East Texas dentists!
 Your insurance DOES NOT want that for patients!
 They want to payout the least amount of money for dental services in order to maximize profit.